Vaibhav2002/WriterAI-Backend/README.md

 # **WriterAI**

-**WriterAI** is an AI based content writing tool that helps users easily write high quality emails, blogs, letters, thesis and other stuff.
-One can also share their project with others and work as a team.
+**WriterAI** is an AI-based content writing tool that can turn your unstructured text into engaging content and generate up to 5 different paragraphs with an input of just 5 words!
+Using the power of artificial intelligence, this tool helps you write an engaging piece of content and end up with something professional.
+You can use it for writing emails, blogs, articles, letters, thesis and even e-books!
+It is completely free to use and open-source :)

 This project is developed by **Team 404** for Hashnode x PlanetScale hackathon.
 This team comprises of [Ishant](https://github.com/ishantchauhan710/) and [Vaibhav](https://github.com/Vaibhav2002).